 Protect Your Wealth With Bullion Bars and Coins

 There are many ways to invest in physical precious metals.
-You can buy bullion bars or coins with us and store them in S.T.A.R.
+You can buy silver and gold bullion bars or coins with us and store them in S.T.A.R.
 Storage in the safe jurisdiction of Singapore.
-Please click on the links below for more information on our precious metal products and services.
+Investment-grade gold, silver and platinum bullion products are exempt from Singapore's Goods and Services Tax (GST).